kvark/wiki2/readme.md

 # Wiki2

 Wiki2 is a wiki designed with KISS principals, written in Rust.
+It is built with the intention of porting to use within the SAFE and/or IPFS networks.

+## Contributing

+I would like some help working on this if anyone is interested.
+It is a decent project for learning about rust and there are plenty of unimplemented features that I would like to push out.
+To contribute, just fork the repo, push commits to a new branch and submit a pull request.

 ## Installation